 Speakers: Stephen Somers, President, CHCS, and Hilary Heishman, Senior Program Officer, Robert Wood Johnson Foundation

-Stephen Somers will welcome individuals to the webinar and introduce the speakers.
-He will be joined by Hilary Heishman who will discuss the importance of the CDC prevention-focused effort.
+Stephen Somers welcomed individuals to the webinar and introduced the speakers.
+He was joined by Hilary Heishman who discussed the importance of the CDC prevention-focused effort.